mdaffin/disconnected.systems/site/blog/bare-metal-assembly-on-the-teensy-3.1/index.md

 `.text : {...} > FLASH` matches all the text (aka code) and tells it to place it in the FLASH section defined above.

-The first part of all arm chips is where the exception vectors are placed.
-These hold locations that the arm chip will jump to an events occurs, such as an interrupt firing or a memory fault occurs.
+The first part of all arm chips is where the exception vectors are placed which hold locations that the arm chip will jump to an events occurs, such as an interrupt firing or a memory fault occurs.
 For a full list of them see the table on page 63 of the programmers manual.
 We tell the linker to place the vectors first with `KEEP(*(.vectors))`.
 To break this down further:

-* `KEEP(...)` tells the linker to not remove any dead/duplicate code as we do not want it moving or skipping various vectors.
+- `KEEP(...)` tells the linker to not remove any dead/duplicate code as we do not want it moving or skipping various vectors.
-* `*(...)` matches any file, you could specify a file name to only include code from within that file however you generally don't need to make use of this feature.
+- `*(...)` matches any file, you could specify a file name to only include code from within that file however you generally don't need to make use of this feature.
-* `.vectors` is the part of our code that we want to place here, we will look at how to label the code when we look at the assembly file below.
+- `.vectors` is the part of our code that we want to place here, we will look at how to label the code when we look at the assembly file below.

 Next `. = 0x400` causes us to skip to address `0x400` and tells the linker to place the `.flashconfig` section here.
 This address and the values in this section allow you to configure the protection settings of the flash, you can read more about the values on page 569 of the programmers manual.

-After the flashconfig the startup code is placed with `*(.startup)` and finally the rest of the code with `*(.text)`.
+After the `.flashconfig` the startup code is placed with `*(.startup)` and finally the rest of the code with `*(.text)`.

 Finally we set a variable `_estack` to point to the end of the ram which will be